The Tunnel Effect: Building Data Representations in Deep Neural Networks: The tunnel effect

 \textbf{Accuracy of linear probing: } a linear classification layer is attached to a given layer $\ell$ of the neural network.
 We train this layer on the classification task and report the average accuracy.
 This metric measures to what extent $\ell$'s representations are linearly separable.

 \looseness-1 \textbf{Numerical rank of representations:} we compute singular values of the sample covariance matrix for a given layer $\ell$ of the neural network.
 Using the spectrum, we estimate the numerical rank of the given representations matrix as the number of singular values above a certain threshold $\sigma$.
+The threshold $\sigma$ is set to $\sigma_{1}*1e-3$, where $\sigma_{1}$ is the highest singular value of the particular matrix.
 The numerical rank of the representations matrix can be interpreted as the measure of the degeneracy of the matrix.

 \textbf{CKA similarity:} is a metric computing similarity between two representations matrices.
 Using this normalized index, we can identify the blocks of similar representations within the network.
 The definition and more details can be found in Appendix~\ref{app:cka}.